-During the Rabi season 2015-16, most of the air and soil weather parameters like air and soil temperature, rainfall, three times irrigation with suitable intervals, R.H and crop water requirement favored normal crop growth.
+During the Rabi season 2016-17, all the agro meteorological parameters like air and soil temperature, rainfall, five times irrigation with suitable intervals, R.H and crop water requirement were in range required for normal crop growth.
 The crop was cultivated in time with normal fertilizer doze and weeds removing operation at suitable intervals.
-However precipitation spell accompanied by gusty winds at the time of milk maturity adversely affected the crop and caused significant lodging which eventually resulted in reduced yield of the crop.
+The cultivated crop variety 11183 potentially yields 2400 Kg/acre in the ideal conditions but it actually yielded 1800 Kg/ acre in the present season, which is considered as a satisfactory yield.
+Although, all the Agromet parameters remained favorable, but the experimental variety produced the small grain size which became the reason for lower yield than the potential one.